 Consider the CFM – or cubic feet per minute – as well.
 FM is the consideration of how much volume is flowing through the unit.
 Of course, CFM is depending on the compressor’s psi, so you will need to consider standard CFM, which is measured as 14.5 PSIA.
 Then, add 30% as a safety buffer to get your maximum CFM usage.

 As an example, if you were using a grease gun, a nailer, and a sander at the same time, you would add all the CFM usage of these devices to get your max CFM needs.
 The grease gun runs about 4 CFM, the nailer about 2, and the sander about 11 — all at 90 psi.
 This gives you a total of 17 CFM.

 Finally, think about space and portability for your compressor.
 Some are smaller, and some are bigger and have more power.
 You’ll want to be sure that wherever you store the unit, it can be out of the way and not take up too much space in your garage.

 If you need more power, look for moderate CFM units that run a bit higher pricewise.
 These will cost a bi more, upwards of $300.
-Be sure to look for compressors with oil lubrication capability and air output of greater than 4 CFM.
-Some of these compressors do inject oil mist, so look for a separate hose if you plan to use the unit as a paint spraying helper.
+Be sure to look for air compressors with oil lubrication capability and air output of greater than 4 CFM.
+Some of these compressors do inject oil mist, so look for a separate hose if you plan to use the unit for paint spraying.
 Less expensive units from $129-199 are also available, but they probably won’t last as long and will be quite loud.
 So be sure to wear some hearing protection when you opt for a lower priced unit.